auth0/docs/articles/server-platforms/servicestack.md

 ---
-title: Auth0 and ServiceStack
+title: ServiceStack Tutorial
+tags:
+  - quickstart
 ---

-# Using Auth0 with ServiceStack
+# ServiceStack Tutorial

 We provide a [Nuget package](http://nuget.org/packages/Auth0-ServiceStack-OAuthProvider/) to simplify integration of Auth0 with ServiceStack based applications.
 At the end of this tutorial you will have a working web site that calls a ServiceStack API with authenticated users.